cafawo/WritingGuidelines/README.md

 ## Abstract

 This document provides you some guidance on how to successfully write a thesis at our Chair.
 It documents content-related aspects of your thesis as well as the requirements for an adequate formal representation.
 Note, however, that it is NOT a rulebook.
-It is at the discretion of the researcher (you) to find the most appropriate way for presenting his work.
+It is at the discretion of the researcher (you) to find the most appropriate way for presenting your work.

 **Please note that it is your responsibility to manage the registration and submission of your thesis.** To this end, the primary source of information and final authority is the examination office and regulation, not this guideline.
 See: [Information Examination Office](https://pruefungsamt.wiwi.uni-halle.de/abschlussarbeiten/)

 ## Introduction

 These notes are to give you some guidance on how to successfully write your master/bachelor/seminar thesis at our Chair.
-Before you start, you should clearly envisage what the purpose of writing a thesis is, namely to demonstrate that you are able to independently identify, narrow down, structure and develop an economic topic and present your results in a scientific way.
+Before you start, you should clearly envisage what the purpose of writing a thesis is, namely to demonstrate that you are able to independently identify, narrow down, structure, and develop an economic topic and present your results in a scientific way.
 This requires searching and processing the academic literature, as well as employing and deepening the already acquired economic and methodological expertise.

 We first discuss the content-related aspects of the master/bachelor/seminar thesis.
 Although the content is of major importance for the evaluation of your thesis, the formal presentation of the thesis plays a role as well.
 Therefore, we also describe the formal requirements.
 Finally, we highlight some issues concerning time management.